 7 Helpful Tips For Coping With Depression Today, many countries struggle with high depression rates because of tough economic times.
 Mental health disorder affects more than 264 million people around the world.
-It hinders people of all ages, but women tend to suffer more compared to men.
-It’s crucial to find helpful tips for coping with depressions, as it could potentially lead to suicide.
+It hinders people of all ages, but women tend to suffer more than men.
+It’s crucial to find helpful tips for coping with depression, as it could lead to suicide.

-While there are many pharmacological and psychological treatments for severe and moderate depression, it is also vital to learn other ways to cope with it.
+While there are many pharmacological and psychological treatments for severe and moderate depression, learning other ways to cope is vital.
 Strategies such as eating well, sleeping well, and exercising may help.
 Here are some other helpful tips for coping with depression:

 Seek Help from a Support Group